RhysDePater/BillboardApplication/src/README.txt

 +MASTERVIEW adult class containing some general functions for all cards

 **CONTROLLER**
-Controller handles all event handling
-Each CARD has a corresponding controller handling all events for that card.
+Controller handles all event handlingEach CARD has a corresponding controller handling all events for that card.
 The controller accesses each element of the card through gets and sets(can be found towards the bottom of any class) +HOMECONTROLLER
 +LOGINCONTROLLER